 - Visually highlight pricing differences: Placing the sales price next to the old price for visual comparison

 Cost-plus pricing is one of the most basic pricing structures you can use when creating a business proposal.
-Essentially, this model takes the business costs and adds a markup in order to ensure a comfortable profit margin.
+Essentially, this model takes the business costs and adds a markup, in this case, you might find it beneficial to utilize HVAC estimate software to accurately calculate these costs, in order to ensure a comfortable profit margin.
 Say, for example, your HVAC materials cost $250, your direct labor $75, and your overhead $12 for a total of $337.
 At a 30 percent markup, that would be sold at $438.10 (or $450 with prestige pricing!).

 Although these margins may be great, it doesn’t incentivize you to minimize your production or contract costs.
 Nor does it take your competition into consideration, so you might run the risk of underselling without a more aggressive strategy in place.

 Customer Perceived Value (CPV)

 Think about the perceived benefits of an HVAC installation: enhanced comfort, improved quality of living, energy-efficient savings, the envy of neighbors, and so on.
 These feelings amount to a monetary conversion known as the “total perceived benefits”—and the price of comfort can come with a pretty steep price tag.